nbrest/kamehouse/troubleshoot-issues.md

 ### It happened also in my server niko-nba
 - Here I had to stop tomcat and restart it and it started working again

-## Create a certificate, private key and keystore to encrypt and decrypt files required by kamehouse:
+## Create a certificate, private key and keystore:

+- to encrypt and decrypt files required by kamehouse

 ### Steps to create private key, certificate and keystore in a linux server:
 ```